craftcms/docs/docs/getting-started-tutorial/configure/modeling.md

 </div>

 ::: tip
-These are the fields that ship with Craft CMS; more are available [in the plugin store](https://plugins.craftcms.com/categories/fields).
+These are the fields that ship with Craft CMS; more are available [in the Plugin Store](https://plugins.craftcms.com/categories/fields).
 :::

 ## Modeling a blog